tiprankstipranks

 Our business is subject to general economic conditions and real estate market conditions as well as supply-chain pressures.

 The success of our business is significantly related to general economic conditions.
 Further, our business and financial conditions correlate strongly to local, national and regional economic and political conditions or, at least, the perceptions of and confidence in those conditions.
-Interest rate volatility, tighter lending standards, and elevated price uncertainty put downward pressure on transaction volumes and can significantly impact our fees and our business with revenues and assets tied to market performance.
+Interest rate volatility, tighter lending standards, and elevated price uncertainty can put downward pressure on transaction volumes and significantly impact our fees and our business with revenues and assets tied to market performance.
 We have previously experienced and expect in the future that we will be negatively impacted by periods of economic slowdown or recession and corresponding declines in the demand for real estate and related services.
-Recently, we have seen increased supply-chain pressures which may impact our ability to deliver goods and services to our clients and increase the resultant costs in doing so.
-In 2022 and 2023, we observed the effects of a global economic slowdown or recession, partly driven by increasing interest rates to tackle inflation.
-The risk of a market crash and declining real estate asset values could create liquidity issues for our counterparties and/or a banking credit crunch which may negatively affect our cashflow and access to credit.
-Elevated economic uncertainty may prolong commercial real estate and investor decision making and have a dampening effect on our results.
-It is inherently difficult for us to predict how these types of significant global forces will affect our business in the future and whether we will continue to be able to generate revenue growth to the same extent as we have in the past.
+The ongoing reconfiguration of global supply chains for greater resilience, combined with persistent geopolitical tensions, continues to create volatility in the cost and availability of materials, which can affect project timelines and profitability for our clients and our business.
+The risk of market volatility and fluctuating real estate asset values could create liquidity issues for our counterparties and/or lead to tightened lending conditions, which may negatively affect our cash flow and access to credit.
+Persistent economic uncertainty may prolong commercial real estate and investor decision making and have a dampening effect on our results.
 Negative economic conditions and declines in demand for real estate and related services in several markets or in significant markets could have a material adverse effect on our performance driven by (i) a decline in acquisition and disposition activity, (ii) a decline in real estate values and performance, leasing activity and rental rates, (iii) a decline in value of real estate securities, (iv) the cyclicality in the real estate markets and lag in recovery relative to broader markets, or (v) the effect of changes in non-real estate markets.

 Natural and Human Disruptions - Risk 1

-We face business disruption and related risks resulting from health epidemics, including the COVID-19 pandemic.
+We face business disruption and related risks resulting from health epidemics.

 Capital Markets - Risk 1